Install MySQL in Docker Container on Debian 12 with Easy Steps

-In this guide, we want to teach you to Install MySQL server in a Docker Container on Debian 12 Bookworm.
+In this guide, we want to teach you to Install MySQL in Docker Container on Debian 12 Bookworm.
 By running MySQL in a Docker container you will get a lot of benefits such as improving your development speed and easy maintenance.
-Here you can follow the steps below to install Docker on your Debian 12 create a Docker Container for MySQL and run it.
+Here you can follow the steps below provided by the Orcacore team to install Docker on your Debian 12 create a Docker Container for MySQL and run it.

 Steps To Install MySQL in Docker Container on Debian 12

-Before you start to set up a Docker MySQL container, you need some requirements.
+Before you start to Install MySQL in Docker Container on Debian 12, you need some requirements.
 Let’s see what we need.

 First, you must log in to your server as a non-root user with sudo privileges.
 To do this, you can follow this guide on Initial Server Setup with Debian 12 Bookworm.